unr-ndad/empire/README.md

 ## Long term impact
 This workshop, and intellectual activity leading up to it, have resulted in several related projects.
 The materials for each of these activities are made publicly available via Github repositories under open source licenses, and in some cases, as Github Pages websites.
 The main long-term impact of these activities is preparation for the next stage of the project, namely creating a visualization to explore the Journal des Voyages corpus.

-### Ethical visualization workflow
+### Method: Ethical visualization workflow
 We have also done extensive work on a prototype ethical visualization workflow, tested with present day materials from the humanities and the sciences.
 The workshop will allow adaptation of this workflow for ethical visualization of historical textual sources and non-English text mining.
 For the latest development of this work, see: <https://kathep.github.io/ethics/>

-### Ethical Data Visualization: Taming Treacherous Data course
+### Teaching: Ethical Data Visualization: Taming Treacherous Data course
 We teach the method described above as well as how to navigate the concerns explored in this project in the course 'Ethical Data Visualization: Taming Treacherous Data'.
 This course was offered in 2018 and 2019 at the Digital Humanities Summer Institute (DHSI) at the University of Victoria, Vancouver Island, Canada, and in 2019 at DHDownunder at the University of Newcastle, New South Wales, Australia.
 See the [DHSI course content](https://github.com/cmchurch/DHSI-ethical-dataviz) and [DHDownunder course content](https://github.com/kathep/DHDownunder-ethical-dataviz) in these repositories.

-### Racism in the Machine paper
+### Paper 1: Racism in the Machine
 We wrote a paper on work preparatory to this workshop, it is available here:
 Katherine Hepworth and Christopher Church.
 2018. [“Racism in the Machine: Visualization Ethics in Digital Humanities Projects.”](http://www.digitalhumanities.org/dhq/vol/12/4/000408/000408.html) *Digital Humanities Quarterly* 12:4.

-### Make Me Care paper
+### Paper 2:Make Me Care
 This paper incorporates some considerations explored at the workshop, and applies them to an expanded view of ethical visualization, beyond the digital humanities.
 From Hepworth, K. 2020. (forthcoming) "Make Me Care: Ethical Visualization for Impact in the Sciences and Data Sciences", *HCII Conference 2020 Proceedings*.

 ### Additional long term impact
-The additional long-term impacts of these activities are that: 1) approximately 70 scholars have been trained in our considered approach to ethical visualization; 2) several government organizations, startups, and research groups are currently using the Ethical Visualization for Impact method, greatly expanding the scope and reach of our project beyond what we expected.
+The additional long-term impacts of these activities are that, to date:
+1. approximately 70 scholars have been trained in our considered approach to ethical visualization;
+2. several government organizations, startups, and research groups are currently using the Ethical Visualization method, greatly expanding the scope and reach of our project beyond what we expected.

 &nbsp;